 Personal Experience of Being Baptized and Living the Catholic Way of Life

 Lun grew up in a Buddhist environment and came to the United States as an adult.
 She gradually learned about Christianity from those around her.
 She was Baptized, Confirmed, and received her First Communion during the Easter Vigil in 2014.
-She gave Sister Mary Catherine permission to put her story on this website.

 Path For Those Validly Baptized in Another Christian Denomination